AndyObtiva/are-we-there-yet/README.md

 ![Are We There Yet Screenshot](are-we-there-yet-screenshot.png)

-Note: this project is still work in progress.
+**Note**: this project is still work in progress.

+### Development Progress

+You may track progress of app development under [GitHub Projects](https://github.com/AndyObtiva/are-we-there-yet/projects/1).

 ### Initial Plan